 In the late 1970s, a movie by the name of Star Wars doubled the fans of science fiction overnight.
-Lucas's hit released two more movies in the 1980s and recently released the prequels in the 21st century.
 The 1960s saw the birth of Star Trek and the 1980s Star Trek: The Next Generation.
 Recently, science fiction continues to be popular with such authors as Douglas Adams (Hitchhiker's Guide to the Galaxy series, radio and TV series, and movie in 2005), Greg Bear, John Varley, Connie Willis, and Mary Zimmer Bradley.
 Basic science fiction themes include alien invasion, overpopulation, technology run amok, revolt against conformity, religion, strong women characters, human and computer interaction, and shared universe.